-This pan-fried chicken caesar salad is going to make all other chicken caesar salads pale in comparison once you take your first bite.
-Flavourful panko-crusted chicken, crisp romaine lettuce, garlicky homemade dressing and the easiest croutons you will ever make, you won’t want to go back!
+This chicken caesar salad is going to make all other caesar salads pale in comparison once you take your first bite.
+Flavourful panko-crusted chicken, crisp romaine lettuce, garlicky homemade dressing and the easiest croutons you will ever make.
+You won’t want to go back!

 PAN-FRIED CHICKEN CAESAR SALAD VIDEO